-Since its founding in 1910, the Electrical and Computer Engineering Department has made the job of teaching undergraduate and graduate students a major priority.
+Since its founding in 1908, the Electrical and Computer Engineering Department has made the job of teaching undergraduate and graduate students a major priority.
 We enjoy a reputation with industry for graduating students who can excel and lead in the workplace and become valuable employees.
 Our curriculum is balanced between preparing students for immediate employment and further learning in graduate school.
-The Electrical Engineering and Computer Engineering degree programs are fully accredited by the Engineering Accreditation Commission of ABET.
 Our students have attended and excelled at the best graduate schools in the country and have competed for and received some of the most sought-after scholarships.

 ECE faculty also manage research laboratories while teaching undergraduate and graduate courses.
 In our department, undergraduate students work on team research projects with their faculty mentors and graduate students.
 We regularly receive support from the National Science Foundation, the US Department of Justice, and industry to support research programs, which are staffed by undergraduate and graduate students.
 UNH's interdisciplinary InterOperability Laboratory and Research Computing Center employ a large number of ECE undergraduate students, even starting in the freshman year.